deliveroo/deliveroo.engineering/_posts/2018-10-12-how-to-experiment-rapidly-without-losing-rigour.md

 where the increment $$\alpha_i - \alpha_{i-1}$$ represents the additional amount of alpha or type I error probability that can be used at the kth analysis[^alpha-spending].

-[^interim-monitoring]: Interim Monitoring of Group Sequential Trials Using Spending Functions for the Type I and Type II Error Probabilities - Sandro Pampallona, Anastasios A. Tsiatis, KyungMann Kim, 2001.
+[^interim-monitoring]:  Sandro Pampallona, Anastasios A. Tsiatis, KyungMann Kim, 2001.
 (2018).
+Interim Monitoring of Group Sequential Trials Using Spending Functions for the Type I and Type II Error Probabilities.
 Retrieved from [http://journals.sagepub.com/doi/abs/10.1177/009286150103500408](http://journals.sagepub.com/doi/abs/10.1177/009286150103500408)

 The value of $$p$$ controls how conservative the boundaries should be at the early versus late analyses[^interim-analysis], with higher values of $$p$$ being more conservative early in the test.

-In keeping with recommendation in “Efficient A/B Testing in Conversion Rate Optimization”[^efficient-ab], an upper boundary spending function as above with $$p=2$$ achieves the compromise that if we see a very large improvement early we can roll out the change immediately, but without a large increase in $$N$$ compared to the non sequential design.
+In keeping with the recommendation in “Efficient A/B Testing in Conversion Rate Optimization”[^efficient-ab], an upper boundary spending function as above with $$p=2$$ achieves the compromise that if we see a very large improvement early we can roll out the change immediately, but without a large increase in $$N$$ compared to the non sequential design.

 [^efficient-ab]: Georgiev, G. (2018).
 Efficient A/B Testing in Conversion Rate Optimization: The AGILE Statistical Method.
 Retrieved from [https://www.analytics-toolkit.com/pdf/Efficient_AB_Testing_in_Conversion_Rate_Optimization_-_The_AGILE_Statistical_Method_2017.pdf](https://www.analytics-toolkit.com/pdf/Efficient_AB_Testing_in_Conversion_Rate_Optimization_-_The_AGILE_Statistical_Method_2017.pdf)